Yo-of/Around-The-World/README.md

 countries.json — JSON file with countries data

-styles.css — CSS for styling the card and page
+style.css — CSS for styling the card and page

 Open index.html in any modern web browser.

-Click the Show Random Country button to see a random country’s information.
+Click the Spin the Globe button to see a random country’s information.

 # Project Structure

 /project-folder
 ├── index.html
 ├── script.js
-├── styles.css
+├── style.css
 └── countries.json

 # Customization
 To update country data, edit countries.json.

-Modify styles.css to change card appearance.
+Modify style.css to change card appearance.

 You can enhance functionality by adding search or filtering features.